baccigalupi/CalOrders/Artifacts/README.md

 ##Project Requirements
 The following table presents each of the project requirements, with links to the corresponding artifacts and evidence of meeting or exceeding it.

-Reqirement | How it was met
+Requirement | How it was met
 --- | ---
 a.
 Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted | Mike Tsay
 b.
 Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions | [Our Team](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Team-Bios)